-The Florida State University created the James D. Westcott Legacy Society in honor and memory of James D. Westcott, whose 1887 estate gift funded The Florida State University's first major endowment.
+Florida State University created the James D. Westcott Legacy Society in honor and memory of James D. Westcott, whose 1887 estate gift funded Florida State University's first major endowment.

-Upon his death, Judge Westcott bequeathed the bulk of his estate—valued at approximately $100,000 in 1936—in trust for the benefit of the West Florida Seminary.
-With this legacy, Westcott became the first donor and benefactor of the institution now known as The Florida State University.
-In 1911, Florida State President Edward Conradi announced the campus Administration Building would be called the "James D. Westcott Jr. Memorial Building."
+Upon his death, Judge Westcott bequeathed the bulk of his estate in trust for the benefit of the West Florida Seminary.
+With this legacy, Westcott became the first donor and benefactor of the institution now known as Florida State University.
+In 1936, it was announced the campus administration building would be called the "James D. Westcott Jr. Memorial Building."

-As a member of the Westcott Legacy Society, you have joined a special group of alumni and friends.
-Whether it was through a charitable bequest, gift annuity, insurance policy or some other form of planned gift, members of the Westcott Legacy Society have created a lasting legacy of support for students, faculty, research and programs.
-Your planned gift creates tremendous opportunities and allows Florida State to transform lives—at the university and beyond.
+As a member of the James D. Westcott Legacy Society, you have joined a special group of alumni and friends.
+Whether it was through a charitable bequest, gift annuity, insurance policy or some other form of planned gift, honorees in the James D. Westcott Legacy Society have created a lasting legacy of support for students, faculty, research and programs.
+Your planned gift creates tremendous opportunities and allows Florida State to transform lives—at the University and beyond.